yogi1967/MoneydancePythonScripts/source/Toolbox-README.txt

     - FIX - Delete Custom Theme file
     - FIX - Fix relative currencies
     - FIX - Inactivate all Categories with Zero Balance
-    - FIX - Forget OFX Banking Link
+    - FIX - Forget OFX Banking Link (so that it asks you which account when importing ofx files)
     - FIX - Delete OFX Banking Service
     - FIX - Correct the Name of Root to match Dataset
     - FIX - Make me a Primary Dataset (convert from secondary dataset to enable Sync))